 Herencia Pinakbet Pizza

 I remember it being featured in one of the local travel shows.
-The restaurant is located near in front of Paoay Church with a vintage ambiance.
+The restaurant with a vintage ambiance can be easily spotted near in front of Paoay Church.

 Malacanang of the North

-It is the former two-storey residence mansion of the Marcos family and this is one of the best examples of old Filipino-Spanish house design.
+A former two-storey residence mansion of the Marcos family is one of the best examples of old Filipino-Spanish house design.
 It is overlooking the serene Paoay Lake.
 Inside, you can find Ferdinand Marcos’ office with shelves of books including the books he published, old-fashioned beds, paintings, old elegant furniture and other interesting collection pieces from the 70’s.

 Fort Ilocandia Resort Hotel

-Nope, we didn’t stay here; we can’t afford it.
-It is a luxury resort just a few minutes ride from Malacañang of the North.
+Nope, we didn’t stay here — their rates are not within our budget range.
+This resort is just a few minutes ride from Malacañang of the North.
 At first I thought it was a museum because it looks vintage.
+But this sure is an excellent beachfront stay.
 We just surveyed the area.

 Sand Dunes at Paoay

 If you want to treat yourself an adrenaline pumping experience then sand boarding at Paoay Sand Dunes is worth a try.
-It costs P2500.00 for a 4×4 truck tour.
-The roller-coaster ride at the jeepney back while standing was a thrill.
+It costs Php2,500++ for a 4×4 truck tour.
+The roller-coaster ride at the jeepney back while standing is such a thrill.
 The guides will teach you how to surf the sands.
 I was pretty stoked.
-Also, the view was breathtaking–I love watching the waves crashing onto the beach.
+Not to mention, the view is breathtaking here–I love watching the waves crashing onto the beach.

 The museum house beside it was closed during our visit but we did wait together with other tourists to enter the mausoleum and viewed the well-preserved body of the late president surrounded by flower and shell ornaments.
 There is no entrance fee and you are not allowed to take pictures inside.